arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 ![I&T Hostnames](images/image17.png)

 17. On **In-Band Management**:
-	1. **Disable** it using the "Enable in-band management and configure its default settings" Toggle
+	1. **Disable** it using the "Enable in-band management and configure its default settings" toggle
 	2. Click **Continue**

 ![I&T Hostnames](images/image18.png)

 18. On **Out-of-Band Management**:
-	1. **Enable** it using the "Enable out-of-band management and configure its default settings" Toggle
+	1. **Enable** it using the "Enable out-of-band management and configure its default settings" toggle
 	2. Create a **Profile**
 		1. Name: **CampusB_OOB**
 		2. Management VRF Name: **MGMT**